ajaykumar4127/phd2mm/README.md

 Any updates to this program, if there will be any at all, will be infrequent. </br>
 I forgot to mention that if your mods are in compressed files such as zip and rar, it won't work with this app, please uncompress/extract them first so that this app can detect and install mods properly. </br>
+Currently no integration with manifest.json files. </br>
 Mainly created and tested in Visual Studio 2022, Winforms Visual Basic (VB), .NET 9 Framework, Windows 10 64-bit / x64. </br>
+This application is licensed under the GNU General Public License v3. </br>
 Feel free to copy, edit, and make your own version of this app! </br>
-However, I do not allow selling this app or any of its parts.
-If you must share this app, please share it for free. </br>
+While commercial use is permitted under GPLv3 license, I kindly ask that you share this app freely if you redistribute it. </br>
 There are some screenshots below on how the app looks like. </br>
 The information below starting from Table of Contents are also included in "More Info" inside the phd2mm app. </br>
 Anyway, I hope you enjoy using this app!